neuropathbasel-pub/CnQuant/README.md

 ## Execution with CQmanager

-Instructions on how to use CQmanager for automated IDAT pairs analysis are in [CQmanager repository](https://github.com/neuropathbasel-pub/CQmanager).
+Instructions on how to use CQmanager for running CnQuant applications are in [CQmanager repository](https://github.com/neuropathbasel-pub/CQmanager).

 # Running CnQuant apps in WSL2